 After a few years of playing in bands in my 20’s I now only play for myself, I very rarely play to others now.
 I’ll pick-up the guitar to any tune that catches my mood at the time, could be a Megan Trainor song or perhaps Metallica, although I usually fall back to the blues, Clapton, or a bit of jazz.

-You’re also a big architecture fan, what is your favourite building and why?
+You’re also a big architecture fan, what is your favourite building?

 It’s difficult to pin down a favourite across the whole of architectural design.
 Every era has some classics that will make you think how and what was the motivation behind it?
 Egyptian, Greek, Roman, Renaissance, Gothic, British Victorian and Modern are all interesting to me.
 I do have an appreciation for the work of Victorian architects such as Barry, Pugin and a bit later, Edwin Lutyens mostly because of their well documented career paths of ups and downs, triumphs and tragedies.

-You have previously mentioned you are into English and Roman history, what is your favourite historical moment and why?
+You have previously mentioned you are into English and Roman history, what is your favourite historical moment?

 That’s a bit easier.
 It’s the Roman conquest of Britain.
 It laid down the blueprint of todays’ town and cities and opened our little island up to the rest of the known world bringing benefits of trade and immigration.